 A lot of interfaces with the process engine work quite similarly due to the shared history of the two products.
 Concepts like a Java-Delegate can be reused in the same way – just remember the necessary Java imports might differ.
 Newer concepts, like the External-Task-Pattern, also have replacement options available that are easy to adapt, including a Spring Boot-Starter.

-The integration of BPMN process models is quite similar to what you've already seen in the Camunda ecosystem.
-Using technical expressions in the usual ${} format should be familiar to any process developer and shouldn't pose any issues.
+format should be familiar to any process developer and shouldn't pose any issues.
 You can find details on technical attributes in the BPMN-Xml documentation and namespace.
 Unfortunately, process modeling isn't as straightforward and intuitive as with the Camunda Desktop Modeler or similar tools.
-The mix of using an IntelliJ plugin and manually tweaking the Xml can feel cumbersome but is doable.
+The mix of using an IntelliJ plugin and manually tweaking the Xml feels very cumbersome and is not really practical for everyday use.
 Similarly, there’s no tool for viewing running processes and instances at runtime like the Camunda Cockpit.
 Also, the Flowable version we’re using doesn’t currently offer a way to design forms for user tasks and display them enriched with context data for editing on a task list.
 However, most organizations probably have their own activity management solutions in place already, so you can consider this point minor for now—just keep in mind that your activity management system will eventually need to interact with Flowable.

 Remember, this is a showcase to test the waters with an alternative to Camunda Platform 7.
 Before migrating a productive application, make sure to test all the constructs from the BPMN modeling standard and ideally run existing integration and regression tests on the migrated process application before going live.